pirovc/ganon/README.md

   <summary>ganon build</summary>

 ```
-usage: ganon build [-h] -d DB_PREFIX [-i [INPUT_FILES ...]] [-r] [-s] [-k] [-n] [-f] [-m] [-l] [-t] [--fixed-bloom-size]
+usage: ganon build [-h] -d DB_PREFIX [-i [INPUT_FILES ...]] [-t] [-r] [-m]
+                   [-f] [-k] [-w] [--hash-functions] [--filter-size]
+                   [--bin-length] [--fragment-length] [--overlap-length] [-s]
-                   [--fragment-length] [--overlap-length] [--seq-info-mode [...]] [--seq-info-file] [--taxdump-file [...]]
+                   [--seq-info-mode [...]] [--seq-info-file]
+                   [--taxdump-file [...]] [--input-directory]
-                   [--input-directory] [--input-extension] [--write-seq-info-file] [--verbose] [--quiet]
+                   [--input-extension] [--write-seq-info-file] [--verbose]
+                   [--quiet]

 optional arguments:
   -h, --help            show this help message and exit

+required arguments:
+  -d DB_PREFIX, --db-prefix DB_PREFIX
+                        Database output prefix (.ibf, .map, .tax, .gnn will be
+                        created)
+  -i [INPUT_FILES ...], --input-files [INPUT_FILES ...]
+                        Input reference sequence fasta files [.gz]

+important arguments:
+  -t , --threads        Number of sub-processes/threads to use.
+Default: 2
-  -r , --rank           Rank specific target for classification [species,genus,...]. use "leaves" to use the leaf taxonomic
+  -r , --rank           Target taxonomic rank for classification
+                        [species,genus,...]. use "leaves" to use the leaf
-                        node assigned to each sequence as targets.
-If specified rank is not found in the lineage, use the leaf
+                        taxonomic node assigned to each sequence as targets.
-                        taxonomic node as target.
+                        To use assembly, strain or further specializations,
+                        check --specialization.
 Default: species
-  -s , --specialization
+  -m , --max-filter-size
-                        Add extra specialized "rank" as target for classification after taxonomic leaves.
-When selected --rank
-                        is set to leaves.
-Options: [sequence,file,assembly,custom]. "sequence" will use sequence accession as
-                        target. "file" uses the filename as target. "assembly" will use assembly info from NCBI as target.
-                        "custom" uses the 4th column of the file provided in --seq-info-file as target.
+                        Given an approx. upper limit in Megabytes (MB) for
+                        filter/memory usage.
+When using --window-size, filter
+                        may be significantly smaller after build depending on
+                        the level of similarity of your input sequences.
+                        [Mutually exclusive --bin-length]
+  -f , --max-fp         Max. false positive rate for bloom filters [Mutually
+                        exclusive --filter-size].
+Default: 0.05

+filter arguments:
-  -k , --kmer-size      The k-mer size for the interleaved bloom filter.
+  -k , --kmer-size      The k-mer size to split sequences.
 Default: 19
-  -n , --hash-functions
+  -w , --window-size    The window-size to build filter with minimizers.
+0 to
+                        turn it off.
+Default: 0
-                        The number of hash functions for the interleaved bloom filter.
-Default: 3
+  --hash-functions      The number of hash functions for the interleaved bloom
-  -f , --max-fp         Max. false positive rate for k-mer classification.
-Default: 0.05
-  -m , --max-bloom-size
-                        Approx. maximum filter size in Megabytes (MB).
-Will estimate best --bin-length based on --kmer-size,
-                        --hash-functions and --max-fp [Mutually exclusive --fixed-bloom-size]
-  -l , --bin-length     Maximum length (in bp) for each bin.
-Default: auto
-  -t , --threads        Number of sub-processes/threads to use.
-Default: 2
+                        filter [0-5].
+0 to detect optimal value.
+Default: 0
-  --fixed-bloom-size    Fixed size for filter in Megabytes (MB), will ignore --max-fp [Mutually exclusive --max-bloom-size]
+  --filter-size         Fixed size for filter in Megabytes (MB) [Mutually
+                        exclusive --max-fp]
+  --bin-length          Maximum length (in bp) for each bin [Mutually
+                        exclusive --max-filter-size]
-  --fragment-length     Fragment length (in bp).
-Set to 0 to not fragment sequences.
-Default: --bin-length - --overlap-length
+  --fragment-length     Fragment sequences into specified length (in bp).
+Set
+                        to 0 to not fragment sequences.
+Default: bin-length -
+                        overlap-length
   --overlap-length      Fragment overlap length (in bp).
-Should be bigger than the read length used for classification.
+Should be bigger than
+                        the read length used for classification.
 Default: 300

+other arguments:
+  -s , --specialization
+                        Add extra specialized "rank" as target for
+                        classification after taxonomic leaves.
+If set, --rank
+                        is defaulted to leaves.
+Options:
+                        [sequence,file,assembly,custom]. "sequence" will use
+                        sequence accession as target. "file" uses the filename
+                        as target. "assembly" will use assembly info from NCBI
+                        as target. "custom" uses the 4th column of the file
+                        provided in --seq-info-file as target.
   --seq-info-mode [ ...]
-                        Automatic mode to retrieve tax. info and seq. length. [auto,eutils] or one or more accession2taxid
+                        Automatic mode to retrieve tax. info and seq. length.
+                        [auto,eutils] or one or more accession2taxid files
-                        files from NCBI [nucl_gb nucl_wgs nucl_est nucl_gss pdb prot dead_nucl dead_wgs dead_prot]. auto will
+                        from NCBI [nucl_gb nucl_wgs nucl_est nucl_gss pdb prot
+                        dead_nucl dead_wgs dead_prot]. auto will either use
-                        either use eutils for less than 50000 input sequences or nucl_gb nucl_wgs.
-Alternatively a file can be
+                        eutils for less than 50000 input sequences or nucl_gb
+                        nucl_wgs.
+Alternatively a file can be directly
-                        directly provided (see --seq-info-file).
+                        provided (see --seq-info-file).
 Default: auto
-  --seq-info-file       Tab-separated file with sequence information (seqid <tab> seq.len <tab> taxid [<tab> specialization])
+  --seq-info-file       Tab-separated file with sequence information (seqid
+                        <tab> seq.len <tab> taxid [<tab> specialization])
-                        [Mutually exclusive --seq-info-mode]
+                        [Mutually exclusive --seq-info-mode].
   --taxdump-file [ ...]
-                        Force use of a specific version of the (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp]) file(s)
+                        Force use of a specific version of the
+                        (taxdump.tar.gz) or (nodes.dmp names.dmp [merged.dmp])
-                        from NCBI Taxonomy (otherwise it will be automatically downloaded)
+                        file(s) from NCBI Taxonomy (otherwise it will be
+                        automatically downloaded).
   --input-directory     Directory containing input files
-  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".fna.gz")
+  --input-extension     Extension of files to use with --input-directory
+                        (provide it without * expansion, e.g. ".fna.gz")
   --write-seq-info-file
                         Write sequence information to DB_PREFIX.seqinfo.txt
   --verbose             Verbose output mode
   --quiet               Quiet output mode

-required arguments:
-  -d DB_PREFIX, --db-prefix DB_PREFIX
-                        Database output prefix (.ibf, .map, .tax, .gnn will be created)
-  -i [INPUT_FILES ...], --input-files [INPUT_FILES ...]
-                        Input reference sequence fasta files [.gz]
 ```

 </details>